 Food businesses, from agribusinesses through food and beverage manufacturers to food retailers and hospitality businesses should see food safety management not only as a legal obligation to keep their customers safe but also as a competitive advantage.
 Food businesses can meet the rising customer demand for transparency and excellent food quality by implementing a comprehensive food safety system that enables full visibility on the food safety processes as well as complete traceability of products and their ingredients.

 Transparent risk management is the key element of a successful food safety management system.
-As a first step in the process of risk mitigation, all potential food safety issues, and the impacts they might have on the business, need to be identified and categorised.
+As a first step in the process of risk mitigation, all potential food safety issues, and the impacts they might have on the business, need to be identified and categorized.
 The likelihood that these issues have a negative impact is defined as a risk.
 These can be plotted on a hazard matrix to help you design your plan.

 You can download a free template of a food safety risk matrix here.

 The evaluation of the risks’ severity is essential to define appropriate alerts, escalations, and corrective actions.
 For example, not every issue needs to be escalated to supervisors or must result in stopping production to get solved.
-Categorising each risk into low, medium, and severe risk groups enables businesses to mitigate these appropriately.
+Categorizing each risk into low, medium, and severe risk groups enables businesses to mitigate these appropriately.
 With the help of this risk rating, businesses can then create reasonable alerts and escalations as part of their food safety management to initiate appropriate corrective actions at the right time.

 Food safety systems are put in place to mitigate risk related to food safety.
 However, many food businesses still rely on paper-based checklists and manual recording that complicate compliance processes, overall visibility, and communications between different teams or departments.

-With the help of implementing a digitised food safety system that uses automated alerts and escalations to initiate instant corrective actions, food businesses can not only reduce business risks such as costly recalls and improve transparency but also increase operational efficiency.
+With the help of implementing a digitized food safety system that uses automated alerts and escalations to initiate instant corrective actions, food businesses can not only reduce business risks such as costly recalls and improve transparency but also increase operational efficiency.